-Are you fascinated by art, architecture and cultural landscapes, modern, and old?
-Are you curious about the meaning, history, and impact of art?
-Then Art History is your program.
+Are you fascinated by art, architecture and landscapes?
+Are you curious about the meaning, history, and impact of art, architecture, and landscapes?
+Then Art History is your programme.

-The Department of History of Art, Architecture & Landscape in Groningen is unique because it combines the study of the visual arts, urbanism, architectural history and the history of landscapes, and examines the relationships between artwork, city and landscape.
-Our bachelor program offers a combination of historical, theoretical, and practice-based courses in which our international faculty collaborates with experts in the field.
-You are introduced to the professional field from the beginning.
-Art historians study artworks on-site.
+The Department of History of Art, Architecture and Landscape in Groningen is unique because it combines the ecologically informed study of the visual arts, urbanism, architectural history and the history of landscapes.
+It examines the relationships between artwork, city and landscape and relates them to their respective environments.
+Our Bachelor's programme offers a combination of historical, theoretical, and practice-based courses in which our international faculty collaborates with distinguished experts and leading institutions.
+You are introduced to the professional world from the beginning.
+Because art historians study objects, buildings and landscapes in context.
 You will therefore go on an excursion abroad to a large European metropolis like Berlin, London, or Florence.
 The Department also organizes many excursions in the Netherlands.

-After your Bachelor degree you can continue your studies in the Master program Arts and Culture.
+After your Bachelor's degree you can continue your studies in the Master's programme Arts and Culture.
 You can choose between the following tracks:

 Hi there!
 My name is Mattanja and I'm 21 years old.
 I am a third year student of the bachelor Art History.
 Besides my love for art, I enjoy writing and making music.
 I am also active as a member of the University's Green Office.